 Conservatory roof blinds can reduce glare and improve comfort, but this is where their benefits end.
-They’re often more expensive than what they are worth, and there are seven good reasons for that which we’ll go into below.
+They’re often more expensive than what they are worth and there are seven good reasons that people prefer a conservatory roof replacement that which we’ll go into below.

 - They’re fiddly